 Certification of Lay and Alternate Delegates and Youth Delegates

-Complete this online form by May 31, 2021 to certify your parish’s Lay and Alternate Delegates and Youth Delegates: LAY DELEGATE CERTIFICATION FORM.
+Complete this online form by May 31, 2022 if possible and no later than June 10, 2022. to certify your parish’s Lay and Alternate Delegates and Youth Delegates: LAY DELEGATE CERTIFICATION FORM.

 View the number of delegates/representatives allotted to your parish/chapel: Delegates Allowed By Parish

 Selection of Lay and Alternate Delegates must be made according to the procedures outlined in Canon II.1 of the Canons of the Diocese of Central New York.
 Number of delegates (or representatives, for chapels) is governed by Article III and Canon V.2.

 Sec.
 1. (e) From each parish in union with the Convention that number of lay delegates to which it is entitled according to the following table, based on the Table of Parochial Statistics in the Journal of the preceding Convention: